The genesis of every confusion

 The short review is that the resolution doesn’t happen.
-The game never makes sense.
 The only redemption is in the fact that it didn’t take very long to finish the game.
 A film reviewer would probably have more to interpret from its trippy imagery, and its story visualised in a vacuum.
 When I say vacuum, I mean both the literal void, as well as an absence of dialogue or written text to supplement what I visually experienced.

 Anusha Ganapathi